mykelalvis/FT/Traveller/Library/Library Data.md

 # Ancients

 Colloquial name for a species of aliens that lived 300,000 years ago.
 Comparatively little is known about the Ancients.
 They are believed to be responsible for transplanting Humaniti from its original homeworld of Terra (see Solomani Hypothesis) and scattering the species across hundreds of planets.
-They are also believed to have uplifted the Vargr from Terran canines.
+They are also believed to have uplifted the Vargr from [[Terra|Terran]] canines.
 The Ancients had an exceedingly high level of technology and many of their artefacts are millennia beyond even cutting-edge Imperial science.
 Estimates of high end Ancients technology place them beyond TL25.

 Several Ancients sites have been discovered across Charted Space, especially in the Spinward Marches.
 Curiously, the technology at these sites varies considerably, suggesting different Ancients groups pursued radically different paths of development.
 Furthermore, most Ancients sites show signs of damage consistent with orbital bombardment or other violence; there are also anomalies in other systems that can be explained only by the use of weapons that destroyed entire planets.
 These facts, coupled with the sudden disappearance of the Ancients from known space, have given rise to Ancients Extinction Theories.